 About the McKnight Foundation

-The McKnight Foundation is a fourth-generation family foundation established by William L. McKnight and his wife, Maude L. McKnight, in 1953.
-As an early leader of 3M, Mr. McKnight earned a reputation for spurring innovation and recognizing the creative potential in others—practices that live on at the Foundation and reflect in its core values.
+The McKnight Foundation is a fourth-generation family foundation that was established by William L. McKnight and his wife, Maude L. McKnight, in 1953.
+As an early leader of 3M, Mr. McKnight earned a reputation for spurring innovation and recognizing the creative potential in others—practices that live on at the Foundation and are reflected in its core values.

-A philanthropic leader based in Minneapolis, McKnight works in partnership with communities across Minnesota, the Midwest, and internationally.
-It approaches complex challenges with curiosity and is willing to take bold steps to achieve impact.
-The Foundation brings a diverse set of tools and resources to meet its mission, including grantmaking, investments, collaboration, policy reform, research, and strategic communications.
+A philanthropic leader based in Minneapolis and granting more than $90 million annually across the Minnesota, the Midwest and internationally, McKnight prioritizes working in partnership with communities and approaching complex challenges with curiosity and a willingness to take bold steps to achieve significant impact.
+The Foundation brings a diverse set of tools and resources to meet its mission including grantmaking, investments, collaboration, policy reform, research and strategic communications.

 Key Priorities and Responsibilities

 - Manage a portfolio of existing, multi-year grants that support ecological biophysical transdisciplinary research and nurture new investment opportunities in partnership with regional teams.

 - Working in close collaboration with the program director and international program officer, advise on program strategy development.

 - Engage in the review of concept notes, grant requests, final recommendations, and grant reports, and inform the process with biophysical and ecological transdisciplinary scientific expertise and experience.

 - Guide learning and strategy in areas of subject matter expertise and contribute to program innovation and evolution.